 Blood Pythons are from southwest Thailand, peninsular Malaysia, eastern Sumatra, and some surrounding islands.
 They can be found in a wide range of colors from dark brown to light yellow, and they are the only species of the three short-tailed pythons with a red phase, which is the origin of its common name.
 There are a growing number of color and pattern morphs that create very unique-looking animals, including two types of albino genes.

 Borneo Pythons are found on the island of Borneo.
 Their colors can vary from dark coffee brown to pale tan, with black, white and brown markings.
 There are several known color and pattern morphs including stripes, blue ghost, and Lattes (as shown at the top of the page).

 Sumatran Pythons are also found on the island of Sumatra, but in the southern and western parts of the island.
 They range in color from dark black-brown to jet black, with black, gray, or silver heads.
 Rarely, they can have orange or yellow heads, and may be mistaken for Borneos.
 Hatchlings are typically lighter in appearance and darken considerably with age.
 The Sumatran short-tailed python is often called the “black blood python,” another confusing label that should be avoided.

 (Back to Top)

 Short-Tailed Pythons range from 4 to 6 feet as mature adults, weighing between 10 and 20 lbs.
-Bloods are the larges of the three and Sumatrans are the smallest, but all fall within that range.
+Blood Pythons are the largest of the three and Sumatrans are the smallest, but all fall within that range.
 They are impressive, beefy animals even as young adults.
 They are heavy-bodied terrestrial animals, the thickest of any species of Python for their length.
-We like to refer to them as the Bullies of the Python world, as they are short and wide!
+We like to refer to them as the Bulldogs of the Python world, as they are short and wide!

 Though they are wide and heavy, these snakes should have a clearly defined ridge on their spine that tapers into their body.
 If this spine is not well-defined, it’s likely the snake is or is becoming obese.
-Refer to the feeding section below for more on obese snakes.
+Refer to the feeding section below for more on feeding recommendations.

 (Back to Top)